My ten year storytelling anniversary

 I’ve performed hundreds of times on stages large and small all over the country and the world.

 Two years later, Elysha and I launched Speak Up.
-We’ve produced 86 storytelling shows throughout Connecticut, Massachusetts, and virtually.
-Produced more than 100 Speak Up Storytelling podcast episodes.
-Partnered with organizations like Unified Theater, Compass Youth Collaborative, and Voices of Hope to teach storytelling and produce shows.
+We’ve produced 86 storytelling shows throughout Connecticut, Massachusetts, and virtually, as well as more than 100 Speak Up Storytelling podcast episodes.
+We’ve also partnered with organizations like Unified Theater, Compass Youth Collaborative, and Voices of Hope to teach storytelling and produce shows.

-Today I operate a thriving consulting company, working with companies like Slack, Johnson & Johnson, Pfizer, LEGO, Rustic Pathways and many more to help them tell their stories, market their ideas, sell their products, advertise their wares, train their people, and more.
+Today, I operate a thriving consulting company, working with companies like Slack, Johnson & Johnson, Pfizer, LEGO, Rustic Pathways, and many more to help them tell their stories, market their ideas, sell their products, advertise their wares, train their people, and more.
 I’ve worked with advertising agencies like Saatchi & Saatchi, designing commercials and campaigns for car companies and consumer products.
-I’ve worked with school districts, colleges, and universities throughout the country, teaching storytelling to students, faculty, and administrators.
-I’ve worked with attorneys, comedians, priests, ministers, and rabbis, Santa Clauses, and so many more.
+I’ve worked with school districts, colleges, and universities nationwide, teaching storytelling to students, faculty, and administrators.
+I’ve worked with attorneys, comedians, priests, ministers, rabbis, Santa Clauses, and many more.

 Then there is the crazy stuff: